dc911x/UniFi/README.md

 After running the setup edit unifi_backup.sh with your favorite editor and add the correct remote from Rclone and path where you want to save the .unf file.

 `sudo nano -w /usr/local/bin/unifi_backup.sh`

+exit by using "Ctrl + X" and Yes

 **That's all folks!**